2.4. Use

 v6 node stop

-Stop a nodes
+Stop a node

 v6 node files